wasifsn/foodify/README.md

 # Foodify
-This is a pure Javascript Based Single Page App which lets you search any Food Recipe you want to make, also it includes to add the recipe to your cart, give a like to a particular recipe which you loved
+This is a Javascript Based Single Page App which lets you search any Food Recipe you want to make, also it includes to add the recipe to your cart, give a like to a particular recipe which you loved...

 ### Description
 ##### This App is In Development, below are the steps which can be follwed to run current flow at your local machine